 Why study Art & Design?

-Studying Art & Design isn’t just about being creative, but it will help you explore the world around you and yourself.
-You will develop transferable skills that will enable you to create practical solutions to problem solving, develop visual awareness and work individually or in groups towards your goals.
+Studying Art & Design is about being creative, but it will help you explore the world around you and see it differently.
+You will develop transferable skills that will enable you to develop visual awareness and an understanding of a multitude of art based techniques .
 Art allows you to explore our own and other cultures, histories and societies.
 It is about unpicking and reflecting on ideas and thoughts which will allow you to look at the world from different viewpoints.

 What does the course involve?